aj2322001/KARSparking/Project Form.md

 ## Give Names and emails of Three Persons with whom you have discussed the details of the project and what was their reaction/suggestion.
 First,We discussed our project idea with our mentor Gaurav Singal(gaurav.singal@bennett.edu.in) sir.
-He appreciated our idea, told us that it has potential to be a great project and  suggested  to add some features that will make our project more presentable . then, we shared our project details with an industrialist currently working in JUSPAY Naman Kalkhuria(naman.kalkhuria@juspay.in). his words on our project were "It's nice to know that students are comming up with these type of ideas, after seeing their prototype.
+He appreciated our idea, told us that it has potential to be a great project and  suggested  to add some features that will make our project more presentable . then, we shared our project details with an industrialist currently working at JUSPAY Naman Kalkhuria(naman.kalkhuria@juspay.in). his words on our project were "It's nice to know that students are comming up with these type of ideas, after seeing their prototype.
 I was really impressed, just stay dedicated and come up with the best you can." do the parent's reaction on your own

 ## List down the Ethics, Privacy, Moral and Legal issues related with the project